-expansive lagoon which greets you with greens and blues within its deeper spring fed holes.
+lagoon which greets you with greens and blues within its deeper spring fed holes.
 Across the wide parking lot from the boat ramp, the tree

-tunnel you just emerged through; all around its edges, resilient hardwood hammock jungles and wetlands threaten
+tunnel you just emerged through; all around its edges, resilient hardwood hammock jungles and wetlands threaten encroachment, indeed

 The word "chassahowitzka" means place of hanging pumpkins"

-grassy areas surrounding the Nature Coast Outpost kayak rental and campground store, banks bristle and sweep with dense jungle
+areas surrounding the Nature Coast Outpost kayak rental and campground store, banks bristle and sweep with dense jungle foliage, old

 canopy, this is every bit of a rain forest.
 Vines, thick as an alligator's tail snake up trunks and tug limbs earthward.
-As
+As palms trees slowly

-giant ferns poking out from the shoreline.
-Every once in a while you'll get to explore a mat of water lilies or find a secret little sandy
+ferns poking out from the shoreline.
+Every once in a while you'll get to explore a mat of water lilies or find a secret little sandy spot, a

-spot, a bubbling spring where your hand slips into the loose sand up to your elbow.
-As shallow tides tug and push, river grass beds
+bubbling spring where your hand slips into the loose sand up to your elbow.
+As shallow tides tug and push, river grass beds lay down to

 Then there's the animals.
 Manatee roll and dolphins hunt fish; you can see it just about anywhere.
 These plus size mammals and fish

-the "Chaz" too.
+"Chaz" too.
 From the constant interloping buzzards which often greet the day hoping to catch a morsel from a careless fisherman to the

-to the Red Shouldered Hawks and Hummingbirds and Herons, the skies and canopies are full of foul just as curious about you as you
+Red Shouldered Hawks and Hummingbirds and Herons, the skies and canopies are full of foul just as curious about you as you will be

-will be about them.
-Maybe you'll spy a ruckus in the underbrush of pigs only to realize it's a Gopher Tortoise bulldozing, trailblazing
+about them.
+Maybe you'll spy a ruckus in the underbrush of pigs only to realize it's a Gopher Tortoise bulldozing, trailblazing through

-through palmettos and sand.
+palmettos and sand.
 Maybe you'll hear the unmistakable rat-a-tat-tat of a Giant Red Cockaded Woodpecker with his mate.
+Maybe a ten

 As you paddle toward the Gulf of Mexico, a couple miles out the environment starts to change dramatically.
 Views open expansively,

-are passed in perspective by those in the foreground.
+passed in perspective by those in the foreground.
 It may all look similar when you're lost but I assure you, a little change in perspective or

 Sometime a few years back the State of Florida installed a dock and boardwalk and solar powered bathroom on an island about three